 - However, a student can exceed these limits by receiving authorization from both the professor and the Office of Academic Services (JD students) or the Office of Graduate Affairs (LLM students) to treat the excess credits as not counting towards the minimum number of credits needed for graduation.

-- SPECIAL CIRCUMSTANCE: For Summer 2021, full-time faculty may offer JD, LLM, and JSD students RA positions.
+- Summer: For Summer, full-time faculty may offer JD, LLM, and JSD students RA positions.

-- Students may ONLY be registered in Fall 2021 to avoid the charges that would ensue from Summer 2021 registration.
+- Students may ONLY be registered in Fall of the upcoming semester to avoid the charges that would ensue from Summer registration.

-- Summer 2021 registrations will appear on the transcript under the Fall 2021 semester as "Summer 2021 Research Assistant"
+- Summer registrations will appear on the transcript under the Fall semester as "Summer 202x Research Assistant."

-- Faculty must submit requests for Summer 2021 RAs by 3 pm on Friday, May 21, 2021.
+- Faculty must submit requests for Summer RAs by June 1.
 No late requests will be processed.

-- Students who are Summer 2021 RAs and will also be RAs in Fall 2021 or Spring 2022 must register for a separate RA credit, even if they are continuing to RA for the same professor.
+- Students who are Summer RAs and will also be RAs in the subsequent Fall or Spring must register for a separate RA credit, even if they are continuing to RA for the same professor.

-- The regular academic year RA credits will appear on the transcript as "Research Assistant" and will be placed in the correct semester (Fall 2021 or Spring 2022).
+- The regular academic year RA credits will appear on the transcript as "Research Assistant" and will be placed in the correct semester (Fall or Spring).